-Q: Must a development propose the maximum density permitted in the land use designation, or simply not exceed the maximum density? (pursuant to Section 65913.4(a)(5)(A))
+Q: Must a development propose the maximum density permitted in the land use designation, or simply not exceed the maximum density? (pursuant to Gov. Code section 65913.4(a)(5)(A))

-A: A project must be compliant with the maximum density allowed, which would include any density allowed under the land use designation, up to the maximum density.
+A: A project must be compliant with the maximum density allowed by the general plan, which would include any density allowed by the land use designation, up to the maximum density.

-Q: If the total number of housing units on a parcel or specific plan area is limited to a specific number or allocation, could the total number of housing units in a development exceed that allocation if it is consistent with maximum density standards? (pursuant to Section 65913.4(a)(5)(A))
+Q: If the total number of housing units on a parcel or in a specific plan area is limited to a specific number or allocation, could the total number of housing units in an SB 35 development exceed that allocation if it is consistent with the maximum density in the general plan? (pursuant to Gov. Code section 65913.4(a)(5)(A))

 A: Yes.
-The statute specifies that a project that meets the maximum density allowed pursuant to that land use designation must be deemed consistent with objective zoning standards related to density regardless of any additional unit caps that are placed upon the parcel.
+The statute specifies that a project that does not exceed the maximum density allowed pursuant to that land use designation must be deemed consistent with objective zoning standards related to density regardless of any additional unit caps that are placed upon the parcel.

 Q: Could a developer request a density bonus in addition to using the maximum allowable density?

 A: Yes.
-SB 35 allows a development to request a density bonus that would exceed maximum allowable density in the zone and still qualify for streamlining provisions under SB 35 (pursuant to Section 65913.4(a)(5)(A)).
+SB 35 allows a development to request a density bonus that would exceed maximum allowable density in the zone and still qualify for streamlining provisions under SB 35 (pursuant to Gov. Code section 65913.4(a)(5)(A)).

-Q: If a specific plan or other legislative approval such as a conditional use permit is required by a city’s general plan, is such a requirement not considered an “objective planning standard” and therefore would not apply to an SB 35 development?
+Q: If a city’s general plan required a specific plan or another discretionary permit, such as a conditional use permit, be approved before a project can be approved, is such a requirement considered an “objective planning standard” that can apply to an SB 35 development?

-A: SB 35 specifically exempts developments from the conditional use permit process and must be approved through a streamlined, ministerial approval process if it satisfies the objective planning standard described (pursuant to Section 65913.4(a))
+A: No. SB 35 specifically exempts developments from the conditional use permit process and they must be approved through a streamlined, ministerial approval process if they satisfy the objective planning standards described above (pursuant to Gov. Code section 65913.4(a))

 Q: Are both non-residential and residential portions of a mixed-use development subject to the streamlined and ministerial approval process, provided that residential uses make up at least two-thirds of the square footage of the total development?